master-wayne7/go-microservices/README.md

 ---

-**Note**: This project is currently under active development.
-The Account, Catalog, and Order services are fully implemented.
-Currently working on GraphQL mutation resolvers to integrate Order service with the GraphQL gateway.
+**Note**: All 4 microservices (Account, Catalog, Order, and GraphQL Gateway) are now fully implemented and production-ready.
+Currently working on metrics and monitoring implementation with Prometheus and Grafana.